sidch/Thea/README.md

 make -j4
 make install    # add sudo if necessary
 ```
+To build in the Lite mode with no external dependencies except Eigen, add `-DLITE=1` to the `cmake` command above.
+This will omit all external dependencies except Eigen.
+It will also omit building all the bundled plugins and tools.
+You can selectively re-include the latter with `-DWITH_<MODULE>=1`, where `<MODULE>` is any of `TOOLS`, `PLUGIN_ARPACK`, `PLUGIN_CSPARSE` and `PLUGIN_GL`.
+(The CSparse plugin doesn't actually have any external dependencies but is omitted by default in Lite mode for consistency.)

 By default, CMake looks for the dependencies in the `CMAKE_INSTALL_PREFIX` directory.
 If for some reason the dependencies are located somewhere else, e.g. in `$deps`, you can point CMake to it by adding `-DTHEA_DEPS_ROOT="$deps"`.
 The bundled tools are installed to `$prefix/bin/Thea`: add this to your executable search path (e.g. the system `PATH` variable) as needed.
-A quick way to check if everything has installed correctly is to run
+A quick way to check if everything has installed correctly (assuming OpenGL and wxWidgets are available) is to run
 ```shell
 $prefix/bin/Thea/Browse3D ../../Data/Models/teapot.obj
 ```